cakephp/docs/en/appendices/3-3-migration-guide.rst

 * Be able to augment the response objects emitted by error handling and asset delivery.

+See the :doc:`/controllers/middleware` chapter and :ref:`adding-http-stack`
+sections for more information and how to add the new HTTP stack to an existing application.

 Http Client is now PSR7 Compatible
 ==================================